The Polyfuze Method

-The Polyfuze Method is the second studio album by American musician Kid Rock.
+The Polyfuze Method is the second studio album by the American musician Kid Rock.
 Released on March 16, 1993 by Continuum and Top Dog Records, the album marked the beginning of Kid Rock's shift from hip-hop to a more rock-oriented sound, and further developed his "trailer-park pimp-daddy persona".

 Recording

-In 1990, Kid Rock signed with Jive Records and released his debut album, Grits Sandwiches for Breakfast.
+In 1989, Kid Rock signed with Jive Records and released his debut album, Grits Sandwiches for Breakfast the following year.
 Despite the album's success, he was dropped by Jive, and in 1992, signed with Detroit independent record label Continuum.
 The following year, he recorded his second studio album, The Polyfuze Method, with producer Mike E. Clark.